Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Step 5: Bake The Bread

-• Preheat your oven to 375 F. Want better oven spring?
-Preheat to 500 F instead, then lower the temperature to 375 F when the dough goes into the oven.
-Bake on the center rack for 45-50 minutes, or until golden brown.
+Preheat your oven to 375 F. For better oven spring, preheat to 500 F instead, then lower the temperature to 375 F when the dough goes into the oven.
+Bake on the center rack for 45-50 minutes or until golden brown.

 Tip: Have an extra loaf pan?
-Some bakers create a makeshift “lid” by placing a separate, upside down loaf pan on top of their pan before baking.
-This traps steam inside, creating a steamy environment for the dough to rise avoiding potential “blow-outs”, tearing, and keeps the crust soft.
-It’s similar to using the Dutch oven for my sourdough bread recipe.
+Some bakers create a makeshift “lid” by placing a separate, upside loaf pan on top of their pan before baking.
+This traps steam inside, creating a humid environment for the dough to rise avoiding potential blow-outs or tears, and keeps the crust soft.
+It’s similar to using a Dutch oven for my sourdough bread recipe.

 Slice & Store

-Tip: If you have a large family, or just eat a lot of bread, I highly suggest doubling this recipe.
-Bake (2x) loaves side by side and freeze whatever you don’t eat.
+What I do at home: If you have a large family, or just eat a lot of bread, I highly suggest doubling this recipe.
+Bake (2) loaves side by side and freeze whatever you don’t eat.
 This loaf can be frozen whole, covered tightly in plastic wrap or as individual slices.

 Sourdough Sandwich Bread